Admin By Request is developed by FastTrack Software, which is a European company and we must therefore

-Please refer to the Wikipedia pages below for more deeper explanation of SaaS and Multitenancy.
+Please refer to the Microsoft tenancy design pattern page below for more deeper explanation of SaaS and Multitenancy.

 Where we store your data

 We use Azure SQL to store your data.
-We store the data in Azure SQL in Europe and California.
+Microsoft securely stores the data in Azure SQL in Europe and California.

-If you are based in USA or Canada, your data in located in California.
+If you are based in USA or Canada, Microsoft stores your data in California.
 If you are everywhere else in the